-New York Supports Opportunities for Accessing Recovery Services (NY SOARS)
+New York Service Opportunities to Access Recovery Successfully (NY SOARS)

 The ATR/NY SOARS program has helped 2,583 individuals in recovery receive recovery support services as of May 2012.

 Check out the Individuals in Recovery page for more information about participating in ATR/NY SOARS.

 The New York State Office of Alcoholism and Substance Abuse Services (OASAS) is administering a $13.1 million grant from Substance Abuse and Mental Health Services Administration (SAMHSA).
 This funding is dedicated to OASAS’ Access To Recovery (ATR) initiative called New York Service Opportunities for Accessing Recovery Successfully (NY SOARS).ATR/ NY SOARS is a Federal initiative which provides electronic vouchers to adults with substance use disorders to help pay for a range of community-based recovery support services.
 More than 9,000 individuals are expected to be served over the 4-year grant period.

 - facilitate genuine individual choice and promote multiple pathways to recovery through the development and implementation of a substance use treatment and recovery support service voucher system;

 - expand access to a comprehensive array of clinical substance use treatment and recovery support services, including those provided through faith-based organizations; and

 - ensure each client receives an assessment for the appropriate level of services.